-I had to have my prescription filled @ Walmart this time.
+I had to have my prescription filled at Walmart this time.
 These tablets are white.
-Have noticed more side-effects Talked to their pharmacist - he told me they changed the color - duh?
+I have noticed more side-effects so I talked to their pharmacist .
+He told me they changed the color - duh?
 "Norco 539" is imprinted.
 Can someone please validate?
 Thank you

 There is no medicine difference between the yellow and the white Norco.
 Color and imprint only.
 If the white ones you're getting aren't doing the same job as the yellow ones, which they should be because they're exactly the same besides color and imprint, I would tell my doctor first.
 After you talk with your doctor, try a different pharmacy.
 They'll still be white.
 They stopped making the yellow ones.
 But maybe you got old pills or they weren't stored in proper environment.
 Very rare, but it can happen.
 I wish the best of luck to you and I hope I could help you in one way or another.